gpalomar12/Data-Projects-Portfolio/CMS_Gaps_Dashboard/README.md

 ```
 > #### Note:
 > All identifiers were replaced with consistent pseudonyms.
+> The dataset used in this project is **vintage 2019** and has been fully **de-identified** to comply with HIPAA
+> and organizational data protection policies.
-> The resulting dataset retains analytical integrity while ensuring compliance with HIPAA and organizational
+> The resulting dataset retains analytical integrity while ensuring no real patient or provider information is
-> data policies.
+> exposed.

 ### 📊 Dashboard Visuals